svenseeberg/erasure-coded-password/README.md

 # About
-This helper script splits a message (i.e. password) into `k` data chunks that can be printed as QR codes.
+This script splits a message (i.e. password) into `k` data chunks that can be printed as QR codes.
 A given number `m` of parity chunks is added.
 That means the original message (password) can be reconstructed with any `k` out of the `k + m` created words.

 # Why?
 Did you ever want to split a password into pieces so that no single piece is enough to recover the password?
 Then this script is for you.
 If you want to print them to paper, QR codes make your life easier.